voldi-ux/gallary/README.md

 ---
 ## Approach
-Given that the instructions explicitly said that one should use templating engine associated with the framework used, I knew created an interactive app will be a bit of chanllenge since most UI interaction will have to be impletmented using JS + CSS.
-I was thus confronted with using the class based approach or functional based.
-From my experience, classes tend to keep application way more organized hence I went it.
-I did not expect the api calls to fail so frequent hence I decided to implement the retry logic.
+Given that the instructions explicitly said that one should use templating engine associated with the framework used, I knew creating an interactive app will be a bit of a chanllenge since most UI interaction will have to be impletmented using JS + CSS.
+I was thus confronted with using eihter the class based approach or functional based.
+From my experience, classes tend to keep applications way more organized hence I went with it.
+I did not expect the api calls to fail so frequently hence I decided to implement the retry logic.

 ---